 The profession offers a range of careers from design and development to marketing, management, production engineering and applications engineering.
-And an incredible 91% of our School of Computer Science and Electronic Engineering graduates secure a graduate job or go on to further study within six months of finishing their degree (DLHE 2016).
+An incredible 92% of our School of Computer Science and Electronic Engineering students are in employment or further study (Graduate Outcomes 2020).
 Graduates also find employment in other disciplines because of the highly numerate nature of the subject.

 Many of our graduates have gone on to work with BT, whose research centre is located just 30 minutes from the Colchester campus.
 Other recent graduates have gone on to work for a wide range of high-profile companies including: